Solutions

 It’s not quite the same as when YouTube made everyone a creator, but it’s close.
 So if software development has been democratized, what does it mean for one of the oldest tensions in legal technology: do you buy, or do you build?

-If your pain point is summarizing a doc, you don’t need legal tech: you need ChatGPT.
+If your pain point is summarizing a document, you probably don’t need legal tech: you need ChatGPT.
 If you want to build a ticketing system, you don’t need legal tech: you need Zapier.

 So far, so good.
 But … when you reach a certain level of complexity, or risk, or monetary value … your vibe-coded solutions will start to creak.
 And then break.
-Reviewing contracts in ChatGPT is a prime example.
+You need to consider how much of your time you’re realistically comfortable investing into developing and maintaining a custom-built solution.

-Ultimately, you need to recognize where legal tech vendors can and should be adding value that can’t easily be reproduced with off-the-shelf tools.
+But above all else, you need to decide where legal tech vendors can and should be adding value that can’t easily be reproduced with off-the-shelf tools.

 AI that delivers outputs without explanation — the so-called "black box" — might fly in consumer tools, but it simply doesn’t pass muster in a legal context.
 If your AI recommends deleting an indemnity clause, the very first question will be: why?